Natural Language Processing for Autonomous Driving Systems

 ||Chalmers tekniska högskola|

-Second, we hope to show that this is a useful pre-training step for perception models, i.e. boosting performance on object detection and/or tracking.
+We ran a successful pilot project with our previous Berzelius application, resulting in a submission to CVPR, a top-tier computer vision conference, and hope to now extend our work further.
+There are multiple unanswered questions, e.g., whether this is a useful pre-training step for perception models for boosting performance on object detection and/or tracking.
 This has the potential to reduce the need for costly and laborious manual labeling.

-We believe this research project has great potential and we aim to publish our results in a top-tier ML-conference.
+We believe this research project has great potential, and we once again aim to publish our results in a top-tier ML-conference.